kristalstack/fruit-store-api-docs/docs/api-reference.md

 ### Possible errors

-- `400 Bad Request` — Required credentials are missing or invalid.
+* `400 Bad Request` — The request body is missing or the credentials are invalid.
-- `409 Conflict` — The username already exists.
+* `409 Conflict` — The username already exists.
-- `500 Internal Server Error` — An unexpected server error occurred.
+* `500 Internal Server Error` — An unexpected server error occurred.

 ---